 Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-YES 🗆 NO 🗵
+YES \square NO \boxtimes

-As of June 30, 2020, the last day of the Registrant's most recently completed second fiscal quarter, there was no public market for the Registrant's common stock.
-The Registrant's common stock began trading on The Nasdaq Global Market on July 30, 2020.
-The aggregate market value of the voting and non-voting common equity held by non-affiliates of the Registrant, based on the closing price of the shares of common stock on The Nasdaq Global Market on February 2, 2021, was \$1,286,188,221.08.
+The aggregate market value of the voting and non-voting common equity held by non-affiliates of the Registrant was \$598.9 million based on the closing price of the shares of common stock on The Nasdaq Global Select Market on June 30, 2021, the last business day of the registrant's most recently completed second quarter.
 In determining the market value of non-affiliate common stock, shares of the Registrant's common stock beneficially owned by officers, directors and affiliates have been excluded.
 This determination of affiliate status is not necessarily a conclusive determination for other purposes.

-The number of shares of Registrant's Common Stock, par value \$0.0001 per share, outstanding as of February 2, 2021 was 65,106,873.
+The number of shares of Registrant's Common Stock, par value \$0.0001 per share, outstanding as of February 4, 2022 was 65,345,501.